Austria’s far-right Freedom Party projected to win election

 The projections were met with cheers by jubilant party staff and supporters at an FPO event in the capital, Vienna.

-Kickl, a former interior minister who has led the FPO since 2021, seeks to become Austria’s new chancellor on the back of the first far-right national election win in post-World War II Austria.
+Kickl, a former interior minister who has led the FPO since 2021, seeks to become Austria’s new chancellor on the back of the first far-right national election win in the country since World War II.

 However, the 55-year-old would need a coalition partner to command a majority in the lower house of parliament – and rivals have said they will not work with him.